rpuig2001/CDM/README.md

   - Colors:
     - ![#00c000](https://img.shields.io/badge/-00c000) `DARK GREEN` -> Default.
   - TEXT SHOWING:
     - P: EOBT is farther than the Actual Time - 35min.
+TSAT, TTOT and TOBT will be showing the following character "~~" (To order them to the end of the list).
     - C: EOBT is less than 35min and TOBT hasn't expired (TOBT+6) or TSAT hasn't expired (TSAT+6).
     - I: TSAT has expired.